IBM/IBP4-IBMCloudPrivate/README.md

         <img src="media/IBP4ICP-github-webhook-add.png">
      </p>

-   - Fill in the form with the following atributes:  (The order here is for convinence only and not as it appears on the page):
+   - Fill in the form with the following attributes:  (The order here is for convenience only and not as it appears on the page):

      **Secret:** Paste the GitHub secret token you copied in step 3 'Obtain GitHub Secret'